 - 1 1/2 teaspoons coarse sea salt

 - One 2 1/2-pound boneless pork loin roast, well trimmed

 Preheat the oven to 400 °F.

 Mix the pressed garlic cloves, mustard, rosemary, lemon peel, sea salt and pepper together.
 Rub this mixture over the entire pork roast.
 Place the pork, fat side down, into a 13 x 9 x 2-inch non-stick roasting pan.
-Roast the pork 30 minutes, then turn roast fat side up and roast until a thermometer inserted into the center of the roast registers 155 degrees, about 25 minutes longer.
+Roast the pork 30 minutes, then turn roast fat side up and roast until a thermometer inserted into the center of the roast registers 140 to 145 °F, about 25 minutes longer.
 Remove from the oven and let the roast cool for about 10 minutes.

-Deglaze the roasting pan (with warm chicken stock if needed) and pour into a small saucepan over low heat.
+Deglaze the roasting pan with warm chicken stock and pour into a small saucepan over low heat.
 Cut the pork crosswise into thin 1/3-inch-thick slices and arrange overlapping slices on a platter.
 Drizzle the pan juices over in a zigzag pattern and garnish with fresh rosemary sprigs.